 CBD on its own is not transdermal.
 When applied topically it does not penetrate through the top 3 layers of the skin.
 A transdermal needs permeation and permeability enhancers to allow it to penetrate through the skin.

-By absorbing completely through the skin, it is allowed into the bloodstream for systemic effect.
+By absorbing completely through the skin, it delivers the CBD deeper into muscles and connective tissues.
 Various transdermal CBD products containing these enhancers are already available for purchase, such as the CBD creams from Myaderm.

 Does Emu Oil Make CBD Transdermal?